 Still, Google Flights is head and shoulders better than the alternatives.
 At the very least, Google Flights be your first stop to find cheap flights.
 From there, you can always check to see whether you can find a better deal on the flights you find through OTAs like Momondo or Skyscanner – and decide whether those additional savings are worth it.

-How to Navigate the Google Flights Homepage
+How to Get Started with Google Flights

 The homepage is user-friendly and provides immediate updates based on selections you may make in regards to your departure location, travel destination, dates & more.

 - The Menu in the top left corner (three dashes), gives you shortcuts to Search Flights, Google Flights Explore (also known as Explore Destinations), and Tracked Prices (where you can track price changes for a flight, more on this later).
 You can also access your trip information for upcoming travel with Trips, and even search for hotels.
 Finally, this is also where you can change your country, language, and currency – a valuable feature depending on where you’re searching from.